AnupamAS0x1/chainhawk/README.md

 1. Make sure you have Go installed on your system.
 2. Clone this repository and navigate to the project directory.
+3. Replace the github token by using any text editor

+    `vi chainHawk.go`
+    `token := "your_token"`

-3. Open the terminal and build the project using the following command:
+4. Open the terminal and build the project using the following command:
     `go build`

-4. Run the executable file with the desired options.
+5. Run the executable file with the desired options.
 For example, to analyze repositories within a GitHub organization, use the following command:
     `./chainhawl`

-5. Follow the instructions provided by the tool to input the GitHub organization name and the required authentication token.
+6. Follow the instructions provided by the tool to input the GitHub organization name and the required authentication token.

 ## Dependencies